Online Course: Environmental Communication: Research Into Practice

 When is the course offered?

-We can also offer the course to groups at other times.
-If you would like to arrange a special session of the course for your organization, please contact us.
+I can also offer the course to groups at other times.
+If you would like to arrange a special session of the course for your organization, please contact me.

 What do participants get at the end of the course?

 All participants who successfully complete the course receive a letter certifying completion.
-If you need something else, let us know.
+If you need something else, let me know.

 Can participants get credit for the course?